Gravitational Multipole Renormalization: Summary and Discussion

+Knowledge of all the beta functions allows for an extension of this approach: In particular, before the present work, only the first magnetic coefficient $\beta^{(m)}(0)$ coefficient was known and found to be equal to the electric one; we have confirmed that this equality holds for all multipoles, in agreement with \cite{Fucito:2024wlg} and \cite{Ivanov:2025ozg}.
 In the case of compact binaries, alternatively to the universal renormalization procedure, one can exploit the explicit knowledge of the system at small scales, as has been done in the 4PN study of the conservative sector \cite{Foffa:2019yfl}, to cancel the UV divergence from the multipolar dynamics (also called the far zone) with an IR divergence coming from the PN-expanded dynamics of individual binary components interacting via the exchange of longitudinal gravitational modes (the near zone).
 In this case, the cancellation should come from the explicit determination of the \emph{source} multipoles in terms of the binary constituents' variables at 3PN order, as preliminary confirmed by Ref. \cite{Luc}, and the previously undetermined $O(\epsilon^0)$ term appearing in Eq. (\ref{eq:Irr}) is expected to be unambiguously predicted in terms of the UV details of the system.